Overall Equipment Effectiveness (OEE)

 • Uses of Why-Why analysis in 5S Implementation

 Why-Why analysis tool is used in 5S Implementation, to find the root causes of problems.
 Why-Why analysis will be useful in following stages of 5S Implementation.
 We shall check in detail how we are using in each stage.
 Why-Why analysis in Shine Phase In Shine phase following activities are also done.
 Please note the following list is not limited to the all activities done in Shine phase.
 We have only listed the activities where why why analysis is used.
 So in this case, to identify these root causes Why Why analysis is used.
-Why-Why analysis in Standardize phase In Standardize… Read more: Uses of Why-Why analysis in 5S Implementation
+Why-Why analysis in Standardize phase Factovare One… Read more: Uses of Why-Why analysis in 5S Implementation

 • How Industrial Engineers Work